List of In Another World with My Smartphone characters: Duchy of Brunhild

 The elder sister of the Silhoueska twins, a pair of wandering adventurers, and with her natural impulsiveness as a fighter by profession.
 She has long hair and feels less feminine than Linze.
 Touya meets her and Linze early in his journey, rescuing them from rogues in an alleyway, and thereafter, they register as adventurers in his party with the local guild.
-Elze fights with a pair of enchanted gauntlets and can only use the Null magic 'Boost', which increases her physical abilities.
+Elze fights with a pair of enchanted gauntlets and can only use the Null magic 'Boost', which increases her physical abilities, She also forms close friendship with Yae and Hildegard.
 She is Touya's third fiancée and Elna's mother.